ErpNetDocs/webclient/inventory-control/settings.md

 # Settings

-This section lets you decide what kind of **document** will be generated following each of these actions:
+This section lets you decide what kind of **document** will be created following each of these actions:

 * **Receive**
 * **Issue**